 TO APPLY FOR FINANCIAL AID:

-To schedule an appointment with a Financial Aid Officer call (248) 358-9000.
+To schedule an appointment with a Financial Aid Officer, call (248) 358-9000.

-The Federal SEOG program is a form of financial aid that does not need to be repaid.
-This grant shall be awarded to students that demonstrate financial need and have an “automatic-zero EFC” (see the Financial Aid Office for details).
-The amount awarded to each student and number of students receiving the award will be determined by the Financial Aid Department.
+Federal Supplemental Educational Opportunity Grant (SEOG): The federal SEOG program is a type of financial aid that does not require repayment.
+This grant shall be awarded to students that demonstrate financial need and have an “automatic-zero EFC” (see the Financial Aid Department for details).
+The amount awarded to each student and the number of students receiving the award will be determined by the Financial Aid Department.
 If the funds must be returned for any reason, including but not limited to withdrawal, the award may be given to another student.
-If a students enrollment status changes prior to disbursement, his or her award may be given to another student, depending on the availability of remaining Federal SEOG funds.
+If a student’s enrollment status changes prior to disbursement, his or her award may be given to another student, depending on the availability of remaining federal SEOG funds.

-The Federal Direct Unsubsidized Stafford Loan is a form of financial aid that is not need-based, although students who wish to apply for a Federal Unsubsidized Stafford Loan are still required to complete the Free Application for Federal Student Aid (FAFSA) and meet with the Financial Aid Department at Specs Howard School.
-Repayment of the principle loan amount will begin six months after the students last date of attendance.
-Payment of interest on the unsubsidized portion is the responsibility of the student during school and the six months prior to repayment of the loan amount.
+Federal Direct Unsubsidized Loan: The federal Direct Unsubsidized Loan is a form of financial aid that is not need-based, although students who wish to apply for a federal Direct Unsubsidized Loan are still required to complete the Free Application for Federal Student Aid (FAFSA) and meet with the Financial Aid Department at the Specs Howard School.
+Repayment of the principal loan amount will begin six months after the student’s last date of attendance.
+Payment of interest on the unsubsidized portion is the responsibility of the student during school and during the six months prior to the start of repayment of the loan amount.

-The Federal Direct Plus Loan program is a form of financial aid that is not need-based, although students whose parents wish to apply for a Federal PLUS Loan are still required to complete the Federal Application for Free Student Aid (FAFSA) and meet with the Financial Aid Department at Specs Howard School.
-Repayment of the Federal Parent Loan begins while the student is enrolled, unless other arrangements have been made with the lender.
+Federal Direct Plus Loans For Parents (FPLUS): The federal Direct Plus Loan program is a form of financial aid that is not need-based.
+Students whose parents wish to apply for a federal Direct Plus Loan are required to complete the Free Application for Federal Student Aid (FAFSA) and meet with the Financial Aid Department at the Specs Howard School.
+Repayment of the federal Direct Plus Loan begins while the student is enrolled, unless other arrangements have been made with the lender.

-Definition of a full-time student: A Full-Time Student is any student pursuing 12 credit hours in a payment period/one semester.
+Definition of a full-time student: A full-time student is any student pursuing 12 credit hours in a payment period/one semester.